 The Beijing Zoo was around when the Japanese invaded China and occupied Beijing during the Second World War.

-The commander of the Japanese army worried that the animals in the Zoo might get free during an air raid and attack his soldiers.
+The commander of the Japanese army worried that the animals in the Zoo might get free during an attack his soldiers while in battle.

-He poisoned to death the remaining Lions, Tigers and Leopards in the Zoo and the Zoo was no more.
+He poisoned to death all the Lions, Tigers and Leopards in the Zoo and the Zoo was no more.

-In 1950, the Zoo was re-opened as a public park and on April 10, 1955 was formally named the Zoo of Beijing.
+In 1950, the Zoo was re-opened as a public park and on April 10, 1955, it was formally named the Zoo of Beijing.

 Beijing Zoo Admission Fee:

 The Zoo is located in the Xicheng District of Beijing City, next to the Beijing Exhibition Hall and facing the Beijing Astronomical Observatory.